Jemimahosei/CornellSOUP/design-plan/design-journey.md

 - double check that photos resize upon narrowing (follow example from past events page)

 Robyn:
-- add padding
+- add padding DONE
-- fix big footer on one page
+- fix big footer on one page DONE
-- add email and groupme to footer
+- add email and groupme to footer DONE
-- look into hover effect on image carousel buttons
+- look into hover effect on image carousel buttons DONE
-- uniform headings on all pages
+- uniform headings on all pages DONE
 - double check that photos resize upon narrowing (follow example from past events page)

 Jemimah: